 Asthma Friends are the BEST Friends

 Do you have a certain friend or group of friends that you are very close to?
 Friends who just 'get' you?
-Friends who know absolutely everything about you and love you for who you are?
+Friends, who know absolutely everything about you and love you for who you are?
 Do you have an asthma best friend?

-Now as an adult and a Respiratory Therapist for the past 12 years, I have made some amazing asthma friends.
+Now, as an adult and a respiratory therapist for the past 12 years, I have made some amazing asthma friends.
 I do a lot of volunteering with the American Lung Association as well as other lung and asthma organizations.
 We are all there because we either have lung disease ourselves or have been impacted by lung disease from a loved one or friend.
-I have made some of my absolute best; closest friends in the world.
+I have made some of my absolute best and closest friends in the world.
 I make it a point to seek out other asthmatic people who need someone just like them to be a friend and support system.

-There are times when my asthma is acting up or I am just in a funk and need someone to talk to or vent to and Lorene is always there for me.
-And I am there for her.
+There are times when my asthma is acting up, or I am just in a funk and need someone to talk to or vent to.
+Lorene is always there for me, and I am there for her.
 Whether it is a text in the middle of the night or a random phone call just to say "hello, how are you feeling today?"
 Or to complain about how much asthma just sucks sometimes.
-I have a tendency to be very stubborn with my asthma and Lorene is amazing at keeping an eye on me even though she now lives 500 miles away from me.
+I tend to be very stubborn with my asthma, and Lorene is amazing at keeping an eye on me even though she now lives 500 miles away from me.
 She truly is my asthma best friend.